Aleksandr Nikitin (politician, born 1976): Criminal prosecution of a journalist

-On November 2, 2018, a local journalist Stanislav Savonchik was detained at the Michurinsk railway station as part of the investigation of a criminal case of libel (Article 128.1 of the Criminal Code) against Governor Nikitin and his deputy, Oleg Ivanov, due to an interview with political scientist Yuri Antsiferov.
-Later, the Dozhd TV channel published an audio recording of Nikitin's speech at the board of the prosecutor's office of the Tambov Oblast, in which he said: "Please agree that it be submitted to the court, because it is under the control of the internal policy department of the presidential administration.".
-The administration of the Tambov Oblast confirmed the authenticity of the recording, but said that the governor had made a "personal request.".
+On November 2, 2018, a local journalist Stanislav Savonchik was detained at the Michurinsk railway station as part of the investigation of a criminal case of libel (Article 128.1 of the Criminal Code) against Governor Nikitin and his deputy, Oleg Ivanov, due to an interview with political scientist Yury Antsiferov.
+Later, the Dozhd TV channel published an audio recording of Nikitin's speech at the board of the prosecutor's office of the Tambov Oblast, in which he said: "Please agree that it be submitted to the court, because it is under the control of the internal policy department of the presidential administration."
+The administration of the Tambov Oblast confirmed the authenticity of the recording, but said that the governor had made a "personal request".
 Press Secretary of the Russian President Dmitry Peskov said that the Department of Internal Policy was not the initiator of this criminal case.
 After that, the criminal case was closed due to the lack of corpus delicti; for a year and a half of the investigation, to this day, no one was charged with it.